Brian Kinchen: New England Patriots (2003)

 In 2003, Kinchen came out of retirement to replace injured New England Patriots long snappers Lonie Paxton and Sean McDermott.
 He joined the team with two regular season games in the season and continued that role throughout the playoffs.
 With 0:09 left to play, Kinchen snapped the game-winning field goal in Super Bowl XXXVIII.

 Personal life

 Kinchen lives in Baton Rouge, where he and his wife Lori have raised their four sons.
 His brother Todd also played in the NFL.
 His sons Austin and Hunter Kinchen were long snappers on the LSU football team.
 Both Brian’s mother Toni and his wife Lori were LSU cheerleaders.

 Since retiring from football, Kinchen has spent time as a high school football coach and was a volunteer coach for Nick Saban’s 2004 national championship team at LSU.
 He currently serves as a college football analyst for ESPN.
-He was also previously a commentator for ESPNU, but was suspended after making a comment during a game that receivers needed to use their soft hands to "caress" the ball, and then calling the comment "kind of gay."
+He was also previously a commentator for ESPNU, but was suspended after making a comment during a game that receivers needed to use their "tender" hands to "caress" the ball, and then calling the comment "kind of gay."